SpaceVim/SpaceVim/docs/documentation.md

 ### Native functions

+When vimcompatible is not enabled, some native key bindings of vim has been overrided.
+To use these key bindings, SpaceVim provides alternate key bindings:

 | Key bindings     | Mode   | Action                            |
 | ---------------- | ------ | --------------------------------- |
 | `<Leader> q r`   | Normal | Same as native `q`                |